amitsaha/amitsaha.github.io/content/building-golang-deb-packages.md

 - `Makefile`
 - `VERSION`

-These files are generic and should work for any golang application project which uses `dep` as for package management.
+These files are generic and should work for any golang application project once they are dropped in alongwith the application code.
+The assumptions in the beginning ofcourse hold - the primary one being the use of [dep](https://github.com/jordansissel/fpm) as the package management tool.

 ## Resources